 - After you’re discharged, your caregiver will drive you home.

 Once you’re home, there are a few things to consider:

 - You may have gas right after the test, but please know that this is normal.
 Walking and moving about may help to ease any mild gas pain.

 - You can usually eat whatever you feel you can tolerate after the procedure.
 Some people find it helpful to start with small, bland meals.

 - You should not drink alcohol for at least 24 hours.
 You may be asked to drink extra fluids to make sure you don’t get dehydrated.

 While it’s perfectly normal to greet your colonoscopy with apprehension, we hope learning more about what to expect puts your mind at ease.
-Colonoscopies can not only detect cancer; they also can prevent it from occurring.
-Talk to your doctor about when it might be time for a colonoscopy.
+Colonoscopies can not only detect cancer, they can prevent it from occurring.
+Talk to your doctor to find out when a screening might be right for you.

 To learn more about how AdventHealth can guide your lifelong digestive health,visit our websiteand take ourColon Cancer Risk Assessment.